About Parker

 Evaluation

-Within this approach we provide a process for prioritising the
+whole sectors.
+Within the approach we provide detailed resources for

 Evaluation scoping and tendering process - scoping an evaluation